 France Energies Marines has set up and coordinated two projects aimed at improving knowledge of turbulent processes at tidal sites (THYMOTE and MUSCATTS projects).
 Its direct applications concern the fatigue dimensioning of tidal turbines, the estimation of their efficiency as well as the determination of the optimal positioning of the turbines within a farm.
 The Institute has four measuring cages and various instruments that can be attached to them: 5-beam ADCP current profilers, hydrophones, acoustic receivers and a stereo-video system coupled with a camera.
 These means can be used together or separately to obtain a detailed description of current fields, turbulent parameters and sediment transport (PHYSIC project).
 A part of these means was used during campaigns at the Alderney Race in extreme sea conditions during the winter of 2017 and was successfully recovered in 2018.

-France Energies Marines is involved in two H2020 European projects where the characterisation of tidal sites plays an important role.
-The first one deals with the use of artificial intelligence to improve the performance of turbines (ELEMENT project).
-The Institute is in charge of the physical and biological characterisation of the estuarine site located in the Ria d’Etel (Brittany, France).
-The work carried out will enable the design of Nova Innovation’s floating tidal turbine taking into account the hydrodynamic and environmental properties of the site.
-The deployment of the tidal turbine is planned for the end of 2021.
-The second project concerns the development of an open source software suite for the design and optimisation of wave and tidal turbine farms (DTOCEANPLUS project).
+France Energies Marines was also involved in two H2020 European projects where the characterisation of tidal sites plays an important role.
+The first one dealed with the use of artificial intelligence to improve the performance of turbines (ELEMENT project).
+The Institute was in charge of the physical and biological characterisation of the estuarine site located in the Ria d’Etel (Brittany, France).
+The work carried out made it possible to test the use of control systems based on artificial intelligence in order to adjust the operation of the tidal turbine to the current conditions and thus maximise the amount of energy recovered.
+The second project focused on the development of an open source software suite for the design and optimisation of wave and tidal turbine farms (DTOCEANPLUS project).
 Our team has developed the site characterisation module.

 Photo credit: Free Photos / Pixabay